Brushfam/openbrush-contracts/docs/docs/smart-contracts/proxy.md

 This example shows how you can use the implementation of [proxy](https://github.com/727-Ventures/openbrush-contracts/tree/main/contracts/src/upgradeability/proxy) to to implement proxy pattern for upgradeable contracts.

+## Disclaimer

+`Proxy` pattern does not currently work due to `DelegateCall` in ink!
+4. We will leave it here for the past versions of OpenBrush and for the future when this will be fixed in ink!.

 ## Step 1: Import default implementation

 With [default `Cargo.toml`](/smart-contracts/overview#the-default-toml-of-your-project-with-openbrush),